 Hilton Falls and The Mill Ruins

 The waterfalls and Mill Ruins didn’t disappoint.
 Remember to bring your camera!
 They are located almost beside each other at the end of the hike.
-Hilton Falls Conservation Area and the falls are open year round.
-Biking in the warm months and cross-country skiing when it’s cold.
-There is also a nice rest/eating area right before the falls with picnic tables.
+Hilton Falls Conservation Area and the falls are open year-round.
+You can also use these trails to bike in the warm months and cross-country ski when the snow comes.
+There is a nice rest/eating area right before the falls with picnic tables.
+In the winter, this spot is home to a fire pit that you can warm up by, or roast your own marshmallows and hotdogs over!

 There are rocks that you can walk on that take you to a different part of the falls.
 We found it less busy here.
-If you or your kids like frogs or snakes, chances are you’ll see some here.
-We did today!
+If you or your kids like frogs or snakes, chances are you’ll see some here during the summer months.
+We did!

 Features & Amenities: